No-Go Theorem for Singularity Resolution: Acknowledgements

 \section{Acknowledgements}

-The authors would like to express their sincere gratitude to Dr.\ Zhang Cong (Beijing Normal University) for his valuable comments on this work.
+The authors would like to express their sincere gratitude to Dr.\ Cong Zhang (Beijing Normal University) and Antonio Panassiti (University of Catania) for their valuable comments on this work.
 This work was supported in part by the National Natural Science Foundation of China under Grant No.\ 12175108.
 C.L. is also supported by Yantai University under Grant No.\ WL22B224.
-Z.-X. Z is also supported by the Pilot Scheme of Talent Training in Basic Sciences (Boling Class of Physics, Nankai University), Ministry of Education.
+Z.-X. Z is supported by the Pilot Scheme of Talent Training in Basic Sciences (Boling Class of Physics, Nankai University), Ministry of Education.

 \onecolumngrid